GianLorenzetto/GianLorenzetto.github.io-www/preview/azure-teamcity-and-octopusdeploy.md

 A few other miscellaneous things we learnt, in no particular order:

-* I started off using the new portal (https://portal.azure.com), then switched back to the classic view (https://manage.windowsazure.com).
+* At starting, the new portal (https://portal.azure.com) is used then switched back to the classic view (https://manage.windowsazure.com).
 In general, I found the new portal a little less friendly than the classic view.
 It also didn't flow as nicely on my 13" MBP, but it might be a more pleasurable experience on a larger monitor.
 * Be careful with your _usernames_ and _passwords_.
 I got all 'secure' early on and created different named accounts with random passwords for just about everything and it was a bit of a nightmare to manage.
 Be secure.
 Just be a little pragmatic and don't go nuts.
 * Save.
 Don't forget to save in the Azure management portal.
 What was that?
 Oh, did you forget to save?
 Save.
 Save.
 Save.